Start: Sign of the Bellbird, Summit Road, Port Hills.

 Toilets: Located at the Sign of the Bellbird.

 Dogs: Under effective control.

-Past the Sign of the Bellbird the track quickly heads into lovely second growth native forest with full of well-established tree fuschia and totara.
+Past the Sign of the Bellbird, the track quickly heads into a lovely second growth native forest full of well-established tree fuchsia and totara.
 Continue southwards through the grassy tops of Orongomai Reserve, passing through several bush remnants and rock outcrops.